 Today, the circus is used for festivals, events and open air concerts.

-Ancient Rome · The thermal baths of Caracalla
+The baths of Caracalla

-From the Circus Maximus, you can go to the South in the direction of via Appia Antica and you’ll the baths of Caracalla on the right side.
+From the Circus Maximus, you can go to the South in the direction of via Appia Antica and you’ll have the baths of Caracalla on the right side.
 Built in less than thirty years in the 3rd century AD they’re one of the largest swimming and sports facilities of ancient Rome.
 The operation of the spas with their enormous need for water and fuel was a logistical feat.